Pierre-Lannoy/wp-mailarchiver/readme.txt

 Documentation for users is provided as the form of inline help in the plugin.

-Developer's documentation can be found in the [GitHub reporistory](https://github.com/Pierre-Lannoy/wp-mailarchiver) of the plugin.

 = Where can I report a bug? =

 You can report bugs and suggest ideas via the [GitHub issue tracker](https://github.com/Pierre-Lannoy/wp-mailarchiver/issues) of the plugin.